John Harbaugh: College

-Harbaugh worked as an assistant at Western Michigan (1984–1987), Pitt (1987), Morehead State (1988), Cincinnati (1989–1996), and Indiana (1997).
+Harbaugh worked as an assistant at Western Michigan (1984–1986), Pitt (1987), Morehead State (1988), Cincinnati (1989–1996), and Indiana (1997).

 Philadelphia Eagles assistant

 He was first hired in the NFL in 1998 by the Philadelphia Eagles' then head coach Ray Rhodes, and was one of four assistant coaches retained by new head coach Andy Reid in 1999.
 As such, he is in the Sid Gillman coaching tree.
-In 2004, he was mentioned as a possible candidate to replace Gary Darnell as the head football coach at Western Michigan, where he had earned a master's degree and was an assistant football coach from 1984–1987.
+In 2004, he was mentioned as a possible candidate to replace Gary Darnell as the head football coach at Western Michigan, where he had earned a master's degree and was an assistant football coach from 1984 to 1987.

 In 2007, after serving as Eagles' special-teams coach for nine years, he became their defensive-backs coach.
 This fulfilled his request to head coach Reid and improved his chances of landing a head coaching job since executives at that time viewed special teams coaches as unqualified to move up to head coach.